The pro's and con's of Descriptions and Teasers, and why you should choose carefully

 In just a few words, he tells us what the story is about, without really telling us anything.
 We’re being teased into opening the book, and if he’s written the first page well, we’re hooked.

-If you look for the book on Amazon and skim down to the reviews, the second one was written by someone who starts by saying “I don’t usually enjoy reading sci-fi...”
+If you look for the book on Amazon and skim down to the reviews, you'll find some that begin by saying “I don’t usually enjoy reading sci-fi...”
 This is a testament to the efficacy of a teaser in pulling in people who might otherwise overlook this kind of story.

 What is just as fascinating is that the theme for this story is nothing new.
 It is a variant on the Robinson Crusoe theme, widely seen as a contender as the first English novel and published in 1719.